 - a.
 Relatively sound and solid trunk with no extensive decay. - b.
-No more than one major and several minor dead limbs. - c.
+No more than one major and several minor dead limbs.

+- c.
 No major insect or pathological problems. - d.
 No major pruning deficiencies, i.e. topping. - e.
 At least 75 percent of the critical root zone in a natural, undisturbed state. - (b) Tree density credit.
 In order to encourage the preservation of specimen and special trees and the incorporation of these trees into the design of projects, additional density credit will be given for specimen and special trees which are successfully saved and maintained.
-Credit for any specimen or special tree thus saved would be one and one-half times the assigned unit value shown in appendix A. Should the property owner retain the services of a certified arborist to improve the quality of the trees (services include, but are not limited to, installation of cabling and bracing, installation of lighting protection, corrective pruning, removal of deadwood, supplemental irrigation, introduction of mycorrhizae, etc.), the density credit will be increased to two times the assigned value designated in appendix A. The property owner must supply a letter of commitment from the certified arborist and/or provide documentation of services provided in order to receive the increased density credit.

-- (c) Preservation of tree stands.
+Credit for any specimen or special tree thus saved would be one and one-half times the assigned unit value shown in appendix A. Should the property owner retain the services of a certified arborist to improve the quality of the trees (services include, but are not limited to, installation of cabling and bracing, installation of lighting protection, corrective pruning, removal of deadwood, supplemental irrigation, introduction of mycorrhizae, etc.), the density credit will be increased to two times the assigned value designated in appendix A. The property owner must supply a letter of commitment from the certified arborist and/or provide documentation of services provided in order to receive the increased density credit. - (c) Preservation of tree stands.
 The City Arborist may identify and require the preservation of a tree stand if it contains one or more specimen or special trees and the trees are interlocked with other members of the stand in such a manner as to imperil the individual tree if other members of the stand were to be removed. - (d) Removal of specimen trees.
-No specimen tree may be removed without the prior written approval of the city arborist. - (1) Specimen trees that are approved for removal must be replaced by species with potential for comparable size and quality.
-All specimen trees must be replaced_by species with potential for comparable size and quality with three-inch caliper or larger trees at a density of one and one-half times the unit value of the tree removed; for example, , i.e. a 30-inch DBH specimen tree (4.9 density units) must be replaced with 7.35 units.
-Specimen tree replacement density is in addition to the minimum required density for the site. - (12) Any specimen tree which is fatally damaged during construction, as determined by the City Arborist, or removed without the appropriate review and approval of the City Arborist, must be replaced with four-inch caliper or larger trees with a total density equal toup to three times the unit value of the tree removed.
+All specimen trees must be replaced by species with potential for comparable size and quality with three-inch caliper or larger trees at a density of one and one-half times the unit value of the tree removed; for example, a 30-inch DBH specimen tree (4.9 density units) must be replaced with 7.35 units.
+Specimen tree replacement density is in addition to the minimum required density for the site. - (1) Any specimen tree which is fatally damaged during construction, as determined by the City Arborist, or removed without the appropriate review and approval of the City Arborist, must be replaced with four-inch caliper or larger trees with a total density up to three times the unit value of the tree removed.
 Size alone will determine whether a tree was of specimen quality if the tree is removed without approval.
 Additionally, the area that encompassed the critical root zone of the specimen tree must remain undisturbed to allow for the planting of replacement trees.